samcbogen/search_engine/README.md

 Your tasks are to:

+1. Run the script `scripts/create_passwords.sh` to generate the file `.env.prod` containing production credentials for the database.
+    Recall that this file is sensitive and should not be added to your git repo for any reason.

-1. Modify the `docker-compose.override.yml` file so that the port exposed by the flask service is different.
+1. Modify the `docker-compose.override.yml` file so that the port exposed by the flask service is the same as your userid.

-1. Run the script `scripts/create_passwords.sh` to generate a new production password for the database.

-1. Build and bring up the docker containers.
+1. Build and bring up the docker containers by running the commands
+    ```
+    $ docker-compose build
+    $ docker-compose up -d
+    ```
+    Note that the containers have many dependencies, and so building them the first time can take an hour or more.
+    Further recall that when the `-f` command line flag is not specified, then `docker-compose` will use both the `docker-compose.yml` and `docker-compose.override.yml` configuration files, but will not use the `docker-compose.prod.yml` configuration file.
+    For the purposes of this assignment, you won't need to use the production file.

+1. Verify that you can connect to your database by running the command:
+    ```
+    $ docker-compose exec pg psql --user=novichenko
+    ```

+    > **Historical Note:**
+    > Notice that the database username (as defined in the `.prod.env` file) is `novichenko` and not `postgres` or `root`.
+    > [Novichenko](https://en.wikipedia.org/wiki/One_Second_for_a_Feat) was a Soviet military officer who saved Kim Il Sung from a grenade assassination attempt.

 1. Enable ssh port forwarding so that your local computer can connect to the running flask app.